Measure to revive downtown ambassador program to go before Little Rock city board in July

 A downtown ambassador program previously was operated by the Downtown Little Rock Partnership, a local 501(c)(3) group.
 The organization's ambassadors typically walked around downtown Little Rock assisting people with directions, picking up trash and serving as liaisons with the police as needed.

-City board members will have an opportunity to discuss the Block by Block resolution and other measures during their agenda-setting meeting on Tuesday afternoon.
+City board members will have an opportunity to discuss the Block by Block resolution and other measures during their agenda-setting meeting at 4 p.m. today.

+In an email exchange Monday, Downtown Little Rock Partnership Executive Director Gabe Holmstrom recalled that the organization's ambassador program wound down in April 2021.
+The group had one part-time employee working as an ambassador at the time, he said.

+"At one point, prior to the pandemic, we had one full-time employee and three contract ambassadors," Holmstrom wrote.